rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 -   Login with your Azure credentials when prompted

-3. Note the application ID created (yours will be different).
+3. Note the application ID created (yours will be different)

     ![Screenshot of the Application ID.](images/Hands-onlabstep-by-step-AzureStackimages/media/image37.png "Application ID")

-4. Switch the Azure Portal (<https://portal.azure.com>) and click Azure Active Directory on the navigation or under All Services.
+4. Switch the Azure Portal (<https://portal.azure.com>) and click Azure Active Directory on the navigation or under All Services

-5. Select **App Registrations**, and change the drop down to All apps, then search for the application ID noted earlier.
+5. Select **App Registrations**, and change the drop down to All apps, then search for the application ID noted earlier

     ![Search fields are set to the application ID and All apps. ](images/Hands-onlabstep-by-step-AzureStackimages/media/image38.png "Search fields")

-6. Select the **App Service** returned from search results and then click **Settings -\> Required Permissions.**
+6. Select the **App Service** returned from search results and then click **Settings -\> Required Permissions**

     ![Screenshot of the App Service and Settings blades.](images/Hands-onlabstep-by-step-AzureStackimages/media/image39.png "App Service and Settings blades")

-7. Select **Grant Permissions** and click **Yes**.
+7. Select **Grant Permissions** and click **Yes**

 #### Sub Task 6: Install the App Service Resource Provider

-1. Next start the Azure Stack App Service resource provider deployment by navigating to C:\\HOL folder using File Explorer, and double click the **AppService.msi** file to start the installation.
+1. Next start the Azure Stack App Service resource provider deployment by navigating to C:\\HOL folder using File Explorer, and double click the **AppService.msi** file to start the installation

-2. Click **Deploy App Service or upgrade to the latest version**.
+2. Click **Deploy App Service or upgrade to the latest version**

     ![In the Microsoft Azure App Service 1.1 window, the Deploy App Service or upgrade to the latest version radio button is called out.](images/Hands-onlabstep-by-step-AzureStackimages/media/image40.png "App Service window")

-3. Review and accept the Microsoft Software License Terms and then click **Next**.
+3. Review and accept the Microsoft Software License Terms and then click **Next**

-4. Review and accept the third-party license terms and then click **Next**.
+4. Review and accept the third-party license terms and then click **Next**

-5. Review the settings and click **Next**.
+5. Review the settings and click **Next**

     ![In the Microsoft Azure App Service window, App Service Installer fields display.](images/Hands-onlabstep-by-step-AzureStackimages/media/image41.png "Microsoft Azure App Service window")